-tf COTTON SAW GINS.-The subscriber continues to manufacture the above article on the most approved plan.
+COTTON SAW GINS.-The subscriber continues to manufacture the above article on the most approved plan.
 Old Gins carefully repaired &c. &c.
-Early applications best suit the interest of the planter and manufacturer July 22, 12 tf JOHN WORKMAN.
+Early applications best suit the interest of the planter and manufacturer.

+July 22, 12 tf JOHN WORKMAN.

 R. JAMES H. ROCHELLE having located himself in Camden, offers his professional services to the inhabitants of the town and its vicinity.
-Office on the main street, one door above James Dunlap's store, August 26 17 tf double, the quantity of cotton over the single cylinder Gin, no other knd having been in use prevous to this patent; and whether single or double, they are found to improve the quality of the cotton, by more perfectly cleaning it.
+Office on the main street, one door above James Dunlap's store, August 26 17 August 26 made double, they reduce labor, and gin just double, the quantity of cotton over the single cylinder Gin, no other knd having been in use prevous to this patent; and whether single or double, they are found to improve the quality of the cotton, by more perfectly cleaning it.
 They can be made to contain from 20 to 160 saws in a stand, and whether small or large, one hand will be sufficient to attend them.
-The Gins have mechanical feeders and hoppers attached to them, which free the cotton from leaves, trash, dirt. &c before it can reach the saws, and by the thorough hackling operation it receives from the feeders, which make two revolutions to one of the saws, it is almost in a half gined state, before it descends to the saw By a very simple arrangement of a screw to each set of gaates, on which the hoppers rest, and through which the teeth of the feeders pass, they can be made to teed slow or fast to suit the condition of the cotton at the time.
+The Gins have mechanical feeders and hoppers attached to them, which free the cotton from leaves, trash, dirt, &c. before it can reach the saws, and by the thorough hackling operation it receives from the feeders, which make two revo-lutions to one of the saws, it is almost in a half gined state, before it descends to the saw.
+By a very simple arrangement of a screw to each set of gaates, on which the hoppers rest, and through which the teeth of the feeders pass, they can be made to feed slow or fast to suit the condition of the cotton at the time.
 When made double, the saws are placed on two sets of cylinders and turn upon each other in opposite directions, and are cleansed by two sets of brushes that have four revolutions to one of twe saw.
-The two cylinders can be detached so as to enable the planter to run one or both at pleasure, although embraced with feeders. &c. in one stand.
+The two cylinders can be detached so as to enable the planter to run one or both at pleasure, although embraced with feeders, &c. in one stand.
 The whole is put in operation with a drum and band, as in the ordinary Gin, and may be propelled by horse, steam, or water power.
 It may also be propelled by iron running gear.
 The force required to work it, is about the same as that necessary to move an equal number of saws in the common Gin.
-This Gin has been put in operation in New Orleans for two or three weeks, weekly insertions, and forward their account to and its success tested in the presence of a large number of planters, merchants and others, and received their general approbation
+This Gin has been put in The Charleston Courier will give the above operation in New Orleans for two or three weeks, 4 weekly insertions, and forward their account to and its success tested in the presence of a large number of planters, merchants and others, and number of planters, merchants and others, and

-JONES' PATENT OTTON GIN.
-HIS Gin can be made double. or single.
-If made double, they reduce labor, and gin just
+JONES' PATENT COTTON GIV.
+HIS Gin can be made double, or single.
+It

-NESS.-The subscriber has resumed the Factorage and Commission Business, and respectments of the Gin.
-A number of others could be tully tenders his services to his friends and all who Several gentlemen have been so kind as to give From his Excellency Gov. White of Louisiana.
+ACTORAGE and COMMISSION BUSI-NESS.-The subscriber has resumed the orage and Commission Business, and respectadded, but the following are deemed sufficient: From his Excellency Gov. White of Louisiana.

+New Orleans, Feb.
+27, 1837.
 New Orleans, Feb.
 27, 1837.